Jebbly/jebbly.github.io/content/blog/gsoc/05-multiple-importance-sampling.md

 ### Distant Light Group
 The easy case to compute the PDF is the distant lights group.
 All we have to do is calculate the importance of that specific light, and then divide that by the total importance of the distant lights.
-We also need to multiply by ``(1 - kernel_data.integrator.pdf_light_tree)``, which is the probability of sampling from the distant light group and not the light tree:
+We also need to multiply by the probability of sampling from the distant light group and not the light tree:
 ```cpp
 // intern\cycles\kernel\light\light_tree.h
 ccl_device float distant_lights_pdf(KernelGlobals kg, const float3 P, const float3 N, const int prim)